Gustav Dörr: Aerial service

 He downed a French Breguet 14 on 28 May, only to be shot down in flames by others in the formation.
 Fortunately, his altitude was only 400 meters (1,300 feet); he crash landed in no man's land between the French and German trenchworks with minor burns and made it back to German lines under heavy fire.

 Dörr claimed an unconfirmed victory only three days later and added three confirmed claims for the rest of June.
 In July, he logged eleven more victories, scoring consistently and increasingly often through the month.
 August added six more victories, bringing his total to 23.
 On 29 August, he was awarded the Gold Military Merit Cross; this was the enlisted man's equivalent of the better-known Pour le Merite or "Blue Max" given to officers.

 September saw seven confirmed victories—three Spad VIIs and four Spad XIs.
 Dörr's tally now stood at 30.
 He was also commissioned as a leutnant in September.
 The exact date is uncertain, but with his 24th and 25th victims falling on the 2nd, Dörr had at least 23 victories when he became an officer.

 Once commissioned, he was eligible for officer's decorations.
-At the time, the minimum requirement for an flier winning the Pour le Merite was 20 victories.
+At the time, the minimum requirement for a flier winning the Pour le Merite was 20 victories.
 Dörr was well past that total and capable of adding to his score.

 On 25 October, he was finally proposed for the Pour le Merite.
 Two days later, he scored his 34th victory and had another unconfirmed claim.
 Another probable came the next day.
 His last victory of the war, his 35th, came on 30 October 1918.
 On 4 November, he had a third indecisive bout.

 Gustav Dörr would not receive the Blue Max.
 The Kaiser abdicated without approving his award.